 Let's take Tommy - he's currently 48 and has been running ever since he remembers.
 However, in the last couple of years, he noticed that even though his training regime hasn't changed, his results have started to slowly worsen**.
 What might be the reason?
 Well, in his case, it was the simple and unpleasant fact that he is getting older.
 Tommy decided to assess his skill as a runner and used this age grade calculator.

 He put in his age, sex, distance (he's a distance runner, with his best times in the 1500 m), and his mean time (which is currently 4 minutes 3 seconds).

 His age-graded result is 3 minutes 35 seconds, which is what he used to run ten years ago.
 Congratulations!
 Tommy's still in form.
 What's more, his age performance is 95.29%; thus, he's World Class.

 It is all fast and easy with the age-grade calculator.
 To know if the training is effective, control your heart rate while running.

 What can I do to improve my performance running?

 First of all, think of a proper diet.
-That means, drink enough water, and eat healthy, non-processed food.
+That means drinking enough water and eating healthy, non-processed food.
 Unless you're a professional, you don't need additional protein intake.
-However, if you have some doubts, or need a reliable diet plan, consult a dietician.
+However, if you have some doubts or need a reliable diet plan, consult a dietician.

-Ladies - always wear well-fitted bra.
-We all know how much pain can be saved with such a simple thing!
 We also have some bad news - to reach your maximum performance, you shouldn't drink alcohol.
-Alcoholic beverages may slow down or even impede the muscle rebuilding and recovery process.
-Of course, you might drink a glass of wine with dinner - unless you're preparing for a competition!
+Alcoholic beverages may slow down or even impede the muscle-rebuilding and recovery process.